v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 After you run the search, any audit records for this activity are displayed in the search results.
 Click an audit record to display the **Details** flyout page, and then click **More information**.
 Information about the settings of the inbox rule are displayed in the **Parameters** field.
 The following screenshot and descriptions from the audit record highlight the information about inbox rules.

+a.
+In the **ObjectID** field, the full name of the inbox rule is displayed.
+This name includes the alias of the user's mailbox (for example, SaraD) and the name of the inbox rule (for example, "Move messages from admin").

+b.
+In the **Parameters** field, the condition of the inbox rule is displayed.
+In this example, the condition is specified by the *From* parameter.
+The value defined for the *From* parameter indicates that the inbox rule acts on email sent by admin@alpinehouse.onmicrosoft.com.
+For a complete list of the parameters that can be used to define conditions of inbox rules, see see [New-InboxRule](https://docs.microsoft.com/powershell/module/exchange/mailboxes/new-inboxrule).

+c.
+The *MoveToFolder* parameter specifies the action for the inbox rule; in this example, messages received from admin@alpinehouse.onmicrosoft.com will be moved to the folder named *AdminSearch*.
+Also see  [New-InboxRule](https://docs.microsoft.com/powershell/module/exchange/mailboxes/new-inboxrule) for a complete list of parameters that can used to define the action of an inbox rule.

+d.
+The UserId field indicate the user who set email forwarding on the mailbox specified in the **ObjectId** field field.
+This user is also displayed in the **User** column on the search results page.
+In this case, it seems that the owner of the mailbox set email forwarding on her mailbox.

 For a description of the parameters for the **New-InboxRule** cmdlet that correspond to the conditions and actions that can be set for an inbox rule, see [New-InboxRule](https://docs.microsoft.com/powershell/module/exchange/mailboxes/new-inboxrule).